-This method is particularly good for those that are installing a mantel in a new home or location where there wasn’t previously a fireplace.
+This method is particularly good for those installing a mantel in a new home or location without a fireplace.
 Here are the steps to follow:

 - Locate your studs.
-Whether they’re behind freshly installed brick or sheetrock, you’ll need to find them.
+Whether behind freshly installed brick or sheetrock, you’ll need to find them.

-- Next, you’ll need to drive a 1/2 inch lag screw through each stud that you’ll be using based on the length of your mantel.
+- Next, you’ll need to drive a 1/2-inch lag screw through each stud you’ll be using based on the length of your mantel.
 It’s ideal if the lag bolts can go through the stud and then about 2/3rds of the way into the mantel.
-It’s essential that you measure these lags so that they’re all at or close to the same height from the ground.
+You must measure these lags so that they’re all at or close to the same height from the ground.

-- Slide it into place and ensure the glue is holding in place.
-Allow the glue to dry for 24-hours, and then check the adhesion.
+- Slide it into place and ensure the glue is holding it in place.
+Allow the glue to dry for 24 hours, and then check the adhesion.

 Anchored in Masonry

-If you’re unable to locate studs behind your stone or brickwork, it is possible to anchor the mantel to the stone or brick, but it’s crucial that it’s at least 4 inches thick in order to support the mantel effectively.
+If you cannot locate studs behind your stone or brickwork, it is possible to anchor the mantel to the stone or brick, but it’s crucial that it’s at least 4 inches thick to support the mantel effectively.
 Here’s how to do it.

 - Hammer drill 3/8 inch holes into the stonework.